Allwrightben/money-pit/README.md

     - The main purpose of the website.
     - Description of the topic the website was made for.
     - A question to fuel user interest in the mystery.
-    - invites to learn more about the history and to sign up to a newsletter.
+    - invites to learn more about the history and to sign up for a newsletter.

   - Hero Section
     - Hero section has a fixed background image of Oak Island.